 If you’re looking for advanced fitness videos, you’ll love her strength training, step aerobics, and bootcamp workout series!
 She also has low impact series and HIIT workouts available.

-My mom and I were looking for a high-quality, challenging workout DVDs back in the early 2000s.
+My mom and I were looking for high-quality, challenging workout DVDs back in the early 2000s.
 We had done a few random Cathe Friedrich’s workout DVDs before, but never as a series until 2009.
 Then, we bought STS which is an intense, 41-disc strength program.

 From there, we learned about eating clean and how varying your workouts can help you get better results.
 Cathe’s following, Cathletes, are amazing about creating rotations and workout hybrids to create advanced training at home or the gym as well!